What Is Skin Cycling? A Beginner’s Guide to Smarter Routines

 The Solution:

-Skin cycling allows your skin time to recover.
-By alternating between care and recovery nights, you may help promote a smoother, more refreshed-looking complexion, support long-term skin health, and make better use of your products, without compromising your results.
+Skin cycling allows your skin time to regain comfort.
+By alternating between care and restore comfort nights, you may help promote a smoother, more refreshed-looking complexion, support long-term skin, and make better use of your products, without affecting your results.

 Benefits of Skin Cycling

-Skin cycling may help provide short-term comfort and support the appearance of skin balance over time, particularly for those experiencing concerns like dryness, breakouts, or irritation often associated with overuse of active ingredients.
+Skin cycling may help provide short-term comfort and support the appearance of skin balance over time, particularly for those experiencing concerns like dryness, temporary skin concerns or sensitivity that may occur when using potent ingredients too frequently.

 Key Benefits:

-• Helps minimize visible signs of irritation from retinoids or exfoliants
+• Helps minimize visible signs of sensitivity from retinoids or exfoliants

-• Supports the skin’s natural barrier through recovery days
+• Supports the skin’s natural barrier through soothing periods

 • Improves product absorption and effectiveness